-Is your Upwork profile rejected?
-If you don’t follow these guidelines, you are sure to get the profile rejected yet again.
+Is your Upwork profile getting rejected?
 So how to get an Upwork profile approved even if it has been rejected previously?

-Upwork is a good starting point to find clients for a freelancer.
-But they have started to deny freelancer with a profile on Upwork.
+Upwork is one of the best freelancing site and a good starting point for freelancers looking for clients.
+But they have also denied freelancer with a profile on Upwork.
 Many of my blog readers had troubles getting their Upwork profile approved on Upwork.

 So let me address what you should be doing differently, so your profile isn’t rejected.
 Remember one point – Upwork’s team is more than willing to accepts you as a freelancer and approve your profile.
 Just do the right things.